sthsinza/BotDev/Curriculum/Week_3/Day_2/Programming_Loops_Shaped_Paths.md

    15.4.12.H.
 Use programming languages to develop logical thinking and problem-solving skills.

-Unit Goal(s):      By the end of the unit, students will
+Unit Goal(s):      By the end of the unit, students will use an algorithm to make the STEMBot move and complete a square     path.
+Students will also have an understanding of geometry.

-Objective(s):      Students
+Objective(s):       Students should measure the path between four boxes, each box being the corner of a square and be able to program the STEMBot to move between those four boxes, completing the square path.
+Students should also measure the distance and degree of angles to make the robot form a right angle and equilateral triangle

 # INSTRUCTIONAL PROCEDURES